Best Multivitamins for Athletes (2025 Guide)

 When to Take Your Multivitamin

-- With food — fat-soluble vitamins (A, D, E, K) require dietary fat for absorption
+- With food — fat-soluble vitamins (A, D, E, K) require dietary fat for absorption; taking with a meal containing fat meaningfully increases uptake

-- Consistently — daily use is more important than timing
+- Consistently — daily use matters far more than precise timing; a consistent habit beats perfect timing you skip

 What Multivitamins Can't Do

 A multivitamin won't compensate for a poor diet.
-Whole foods provide fiber, phytonutrients, and thousands of bioactive compounds that no supplement can replicate.
+Whole foods provide fiber, phytonutrients, polyphenols, and thousands of bioactive compounds that no supplement can replicate.
+The research on isolated micronutrients rarely matches the outcomes seen with whole-food sources.

 Never miss a new article